GovTechSG/sgds-web-component/docs/Stylings.md

 import "./yourCustomCss.css"
 ```

-## Component Styles
+## Component specific styles

-SGDS web component library is shipped with SGDS v2 stylings and does not require you to configure or install any other styling files.
-The styles of components are built in and can be modified via props, cssparts and css custom properties whenever we specify for such styling modificiations.
+The styles of components are built in and can be modified via cssparts or css custom properties whenever we specify for such styling modificiations.
 This information will be specified under API section for each component

 You will require some knowledge of web components and css to do so and the information can be readily available online like mdn web docs for [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [css](https://developer.mozilla.org/en-US/docs/Web/CSS)